copperdogma/next-authjs-psql-base-template/scratchpad.md

 - [ ] try to upgrade everything again
 - [ ] Ensure the AI or the `scripts/setup.js` adequately handles providing/replacing all necessary environment variables before the first build/run attempt, particularly due to the strict validation in `lib/env.ts`.
   - Ensure the setup script (`scripts/setup.js`) correctly replaces _all_ placeholders (e.g., `{{YOUR_APP_NAME}}`, `{{YOUR_COPYRIGHT_HOLDER}}`, etc.) across all relevant files (`README.md`, `package.json`, code comments, etc.).
-- [ ] Final round: search for unused vars/code/files/packages/etc.
+- [x] Final round: search for unused vars/code/files/packages/etc.
 - [ ] AutoGen(?) to do a FULL e2e test: download github repo, run setup script, run e2e test, take notes on issues/improvements: https://chatgpt.com/share/681acf9d-93fc-800a-a8cc-3e360a7a85be
-- [ ] AI control of dev environment
-  - [ ] AI needs a solid way to interact/query the UI.
-Modern UIs are often too complex for the AI to understand how it will end up being rendered.
-  - [ ] AI needs a way to add items to the log, spin up the server, run their manual tests (or a scripted e2e test perhaps), and check the logs afterward.

 ### Testing and Validation Plan for Setup Process - We'll do this at the END of the project.